Not over yet

 ‘I have to go to Chloe,’ he said to Laura.

 ‘She won’t see you.’

 ‘ASAP.
 End of this week, it’s on my mind.
 Laura, will you come with me?’

 ‘There might be a paternity suit in the offing down the track.
 Largesse from us now, as well as being kind, is good politics, plus I need you to hold my hand.’

 She thought.
-‘It might work – if it’s both of us, we need something similar to Johanssen – a carrot she won’t be able to refuse.
-Trouble is, she doesn’t really have anyone, sure there’s family but she never spoke of them, she must be hellish lonely in there, with that baby inside.
+‘It might work if it’s both of us, we need something similar to Johanssen – a carrot she won’t be able to refuse.
+Trouble is, she doesn’t really have anyone, sure there’s family but she never spoke of them, she must be hellish lonely in there with that baby inside.
 Can our financial position cover it, plus Johanssen?’

 ‘It won’t need to.
 As the former occupier of the land, she can negotiate or I can on her behalf, for a half percent.
 Carrot we offer is Cornell on a plate, as with Johanssen.
 We have the goods via Dave.
-Also, one of my 12 friends would be interested in one of the deals Cornell made to stiff him.’
+Also, one of my 12 friends would be interested in one of the deals Cornell made in order to stiff him.’

 ‘He’ll be killed.’